Rugby fans heading to Wales vs New Zeland game told ‘do not travel by train’

 Rugby fans travelling to the Principality Stadium on Saturday the 5th of November are being told not to travel either into or out of by train due to strike action.

-The 5th, 7th and 9th of November will see full strike action underway and will see the majority of trains on and the Borders network suspended and with substantially reduced operations east of Cardiff to the valley lines only.
+The 5th, 7th and 9th of November will see full strike action underway and will see the majority of trains on Wales and the Borders network suspended and with substantially reduced operations east of Cardiff to the valley lines only.

 Transport for Wales is not involved in disputes with either RMT or TSSA but will see its services impacted due to requiring Network Rail staff to operate trains on most of its network.